chriseverts/ufc_fights/README.md

 ---- There is evidence to suggest there is a difference in a winner with more then 16 rounds fought vs less then 16 rounds fought

----- There is evidence to suggest there is a difference in a winner with more then 16 rounds fought vs less then 16 rounds fought

 ---- There is evidence to suggest there is a difference in a winner with a signifcant strike percentage over 50% vs less then 50%